luciferche/ravelin-test/README.md

 On the frontend I worked independently thinking that everything with the api should be working but it isn't unfortunately.
 I tried using standard ```XMLHttpRequest``` object instead of ```axios``` library, thinking there might be the problem under the hood with making the the OPTIONS request but it wasn't the case.

-Hashing function isn't finished because I lost too much time on trying to solve problems with ```OPTIONS``` request.
-I lost some time there as well first trying to implement from specification complex widely known alhorithm but that was too much and unnecessary so I opted for writing a custom, simple hash functions that would calculate the hash by multitplyind with big prime number every char and adding it to the previous one.
-It is well known algorithm but I never got to finish it as I lost too much time trying to solve problems with ```OPTIONS``` request.
-So I am sorry to say I am submitting an incomplete solution.
+I am sorry to say I am submitting an incomplete solution.

 Ravelin Code Test - Original Requirements
 =========================================